layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 }
 ```

-### Close Direct Channel
+### Close Channel

-Closes a direct channel between a participant and the broker.
+Closes a channel between a participant and the broker.

 **Request:**